Galgalo Boru, 40years, from Sagante Village, slopes of Marasbit hills, Kenya recounts…

 I do not blame my community.
 For I know they do not know what they are doing.
 We perform FGM to make a woman have less sexual desire so that she does not ‘go out’.
 But you see in the end we (men) deprive ourselves the chance to enjoy sex with our women.

-I am a culturalist.
+I am a culture conservationist .
 In fact I stopped drilling boreholes.
 I am back at home, working as a Boda Boda rider.
 I also ran a self help group called ‘Uluko Cultural Group’.
 I promote the culture and heritage of a Borana people (clothing, attire, traditional houses).
 We also perform cultural music and dance during music / cultural festivals.

-I will campaign against it and hopefully in future women will be free, to fully enjoy their sexual pleasure.”
+I will campaign against it and hopefully in future women will be free, to fully enjoy sex.”